MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-beta/tutorial-entitlement-management.md

 ### Create an access package policy

 Now that you have created the access package and added resources and roles, you can decide who can access it by creating an access package policy.
-In this tutorial, you will enable the **Requestor1** account that you created to request access to the resources in the access package.
+In this tutorial, you will enable the **Requestor1** user account that you created to request access to the resources in the access package.
 For this task, you need these values:

-- **id** of the access package for the value of the **accessPackageId** property
+- **id** of the access package for the value of the **accessPackageId** property.
 - **id** of the **Requestor1** user account for the value of the **id** property in the **allowedRequestors**.

 The value of the **durationInDays** property enables the **Requestor1** account to access the resources in the access package for 30 days.
 Record the value of the **id** property that is returned to use later in this tutorial.